AdrianColaianni/trickanomicon/trickanomicon.md

 ## High-Level First 30 Minutes Plan

-1. Lead captain will do a ping sweep scan to see what's on the network + an rdp port scan to figure out which machines are windows
+1. Lead captain will do a ping sweep scan to see what's on the network + an rdp port scan to figure out which machines are windows.

-2. Machines get assigned to people (and this will be written down on a whiteboard that we can all see)
+2. Machines get assigned to people (and this will be written down on a whiteboard that we can all see).

-3. Each person will nmap scan the machine they are assigned and give results in the appropriate channel
+3. Each person will nmap scan the machine they are assigned and give results in the appropriate channel.

-    1. [Quick scan and save to a text file]{#nmap} `a(){nmap -p- -T4 -Av -oN "nmap-$1.txt" $1};a <ip>`
+    1. Quick scan and save to a text file
+        `a(){nmap -p- -T4 -Av -oN "nmap-$1.txt" $1};a <ip>`

-4. Each person will log into their machine and do user management stuff
+4. Each person will log into their machine and do user management stuff.

-5. Each person will do system hardening + firewalls (or let firewall guru do their thing) for their machine
+5. Each person will do system hardening + firewalls for their machine.

-6. Each person will monitor their machine for activity from there on out unless they're helping with an inject
+6. Each person will monitor their machine for activity from there on out unless they're helping with an inject.

 # Linux